safajlizi/RDsante/README.md

 # RDsante

 Our project was carried out within the National School of Engineers of Carthage for 5 weeks.
-We chose our mini project which consists of developing a patient management application in a clinic
+We chose our mini project which consists of developing a patient management application in a clinic.
 The goal of my project is to design and implement a simple application for computerizing medical files and managing the affairs of patients and staff in the clinic.

 The main objectives of the hospital are: